The 20 Best Optic Glioma Doctors Near Me in Maryland, US

 The Johns Hopkins Hospital

 Ashley A. Campbell M.D., is an associate professor in the division of oculoplastics at the Wilmer Eye Institute, Johns Hopkins Medicine.
 After receiving her medical degree at the Johns Hopkins University School of Medicine, she completed her ophthalmology residency at the Massachusetts Eye and Ear Infirmary (Harvard Medical School).
 She then completed additional specialty training as an American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS) fellow at Columbia, Cornell, New York University, and Manhattan Eye Ear and Throat Hospital.
 Dr. Campbell’s clinical interests include reconstructive and cosmetic surgery of the eyelid and periorbital area, management of tear drainage issues, Mohs reconstruction, eyelid and orbital tumors, orbital surgery, orbital trauma, thyroid eye disease, and facial rejuvenation.
 Dr. Campbell is rated as an Advanced provider by MediFind in the treatment of Optic Glioma.
-Her top areas of expertise are Thyroid Eye Disease, Chalazion, Graves Disease, and Entropion.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Chalazion, Graves Disease, Entropion, and Thyroid Eye Disease.
+Dr. Campbell is board certified in American Board Of Ophthalmology.

 MedStar Shah Medical Group At Philip J. Bean Medical Center

-Louis Smith is a Radiologist in Hollywood, Maryland.
+Louis Smith is a Radiologist practicing medicine in Hollywood, Maryland.
 Dr. Smith is rated as an Advanced provider by MediFind in the treatment of Optic Glioma.
-His top areas of expertise are Optic Glioma, Cerebral Arteriovenous Malformation, Subarachnoid Hemorrhage, and Vertigo.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Optic Glioma, Cerebral Arteriovenous Malformation, Subarachnoid Hemorrhage, and Vertigo.

 Sidney Kimmel Comprehensive Cancer Center

 Sahaja Acharya is the Director of Pediatric Radiation Oncology within the Department of Radiation Oncology and Molecular Radiation Sciences.
 She specializes in pediatric brain tumors, pediatric sarcomas, and adult sarcomas.
 She is also the Associate Director for the Radiation Oncology Residency Program.
 She leads the Pediatric Radiation Oncology program at the Johns Hopkins Hospital and treats patients at both Johns Hopkins Hospital and Sibley Memorial Hospital.
 She has extensive expertise in proton therapy, SBRT, pediatric malignancies, and adult sarcoma.
 She is the Principal Investigator on external grants from ASCO Conquer Cancer, the Department of Defense, and the Carson Leslie Foundation.
 She is also the Principal Investigator of phase II pediatric brain tumor clinical trials.
 She has been invited to participate in multiple national and international guideline committees and regularly lectures on pediatric malignancies and proton therapy.
 Dr. Acharya received her Bachelor's in Chemistry and Political Science from Stanford University and her medical degree from Saint Louis University.
 She completed radiation oncology residency at Washington University in St. Louis.
 Dr. Acharya is rated as an Experienced provider by MediFind in the treatment of Optic Glioma.
-Her top areas of expertise are Brain Tumor, Gliomatosis Cerebri, Glioma, and Posterior Fossa Tumor.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Brain Tumor, Glioma, Gliomatosis Cerebri, and Posterior Fossa Tumor.
+Dr. Acharya is board certified in American Board Of Radiology.

 The Johns Hopkins Hospital